Mala1180/PPS-22-satify/doc/report/README.md

 ## Introduction

 Satify is a pure functional SAT Solver written in Scala.
-It allows solving SAT problem instances or simply converting them to the Conjunctive Normal Form (CNF) form.
+It allows to solve SAT problem instances or simply convert them in Conjunctive Normal Form (CNF).
 It's possible to insert a custom SAT problem instance or use one of the predefined.
 In case of manual insertion, the user can use an adhoc DSL.

-Internally, the solver makes use of two main algorithms: Tseitin and DPLL.
+Internally, the solver makes use of two main algorithms: Tseitin transformation and DPLL (Davis-Putnam-Logemann-Loveland).
 The first one is used to convert the problem instance to CNF form, and the second one is used to solve the problem instance.

-Satify will print the solution of the problem (SAT or UNSAT), then if SAT, it will provide a satisfiable assignment for all the variables.
+Satify will print the solution of the problem (SAT or UNSAT) and, if SAT, provide one or more satisfiable assignment to the variables.

 ## Boolean satisfiability problem (SAT)

-The boolean satisfiability problem (SAT) is a decision problem that asks whether a given Boolean formula has a satisfying assignment or not.
+The boolean satisfiability problem (SAT) is a decision problem that asks whether a given propositional expression has a satisfiable assignment.
-It belongs to the class of decision problems checking if an assignment of truth values to a set of variables that satisfies a given formula exists.
-A boolean expression is composed of logical operators and variables that can assume only true or false values.
-The usage of the CNF form is necessary because it allows to use the DPLL algorithm to solve the problem instance.
+In other words, it is the problem of determining if a set of boolean constraints applied to the variables of an expression exist, in such a way that it is overally evaluated to true.

+If no such assignment exists, the propositional expression is said to be unsatisfiable (UNSAT).

+SAT is proven to be NP-complete, nevertheless, many heuristic SAT algorithms exist in the literature which work well for many practical problems.
+SAT applications include artificial intelligence, model checking, circuit design and automatic exploit generation.

 ## Index: